benchammer/CQC_Data/README.md

 # CQC_Data
-Tools to pull care and quality information from CQC website
+Python script to pull care and quality ratings for acute providers from the CQC website.
+The CQC ratings are written to a csv file for use in Excel.

+NB - Python script written for linux OS